Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/admin/dns/create-dns-records-at-register-com.md

     ![Seleccione continuar.](../../media/3342b570-0633-49c5-9175-5cc8e4a67b53.png)

-## <a name="add-a-txt-record-for-spf-to-help-prevent-email-spam"></a>Agregar un registro TXT para SPF para ayudar a prevenir el spam de correo electrónico
+## <a name="add-a-txt-record-for-spf-to-help-prevent-email-spam"></a>Agregar un registro TXT para SPF para ayudar a evitar el correo no deseado
 <a name="BKMK_add_TXT"> </a>

 > [!IMPORTANT]